mayank-meragi/note-copilot/CONTRIBUTING.md

-# Contributing to Obsidian Infio Copilot
+# Contributing to Obsidian Tangent Copilot

-We welcome contributions to Infio Copilot This document will guide you through the process of contributing to the project.
+We welcome contributions to Tangent Copilot.
+This document will guide you through the process of contributing to the project.

 ## Development Workflow